apify/apify-docs/docs/proxy/connection_settings.md

 ## Proxy groups

-You can see which proxy groups you have access to on the [Proxy page](https://console.apify.com/proxy) in the Apify console.
+You can see which proxy groups you have access to on the [Proxy page](https://console.apify.com/proxy) in the Apify Console.

 To use a specific proxy group (or multiple groups), specify it in the `username` parameter.